What is STEM?

 STEM in a Box

 Looking for a great way to get your Cubs started on their BSA Nova Award?
 The Michigan Crossroads Council has assembled self-contained BSA Nova Award program boxes complete with program materials and leader’s guides for each of the Cub Scout NOVA Awards: Science Everywhere / Tech Talk / SWING! / 1-2-3 Go!
-Each module box can be checked at the Detroit, Ypsilanti, Grand Rapids, Flint, and Battle Creek Offices.
-This FREE resource does require a $20 deposit just to make sure they come back.
-Click here to read about this program for Cub Scouts in Michigan!
+Email us here if you’d like to use a STEM in a BOX for your Den or Pack today!

 The Supernova Awards